Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Introduction

-We measure and compare the efficacy of blocker documents against several target RAG systems.
-We consider different datasets (NQ~\cite{kwiatkowski2019natural} and HotpotQA~\cite{yang2018hotpotqa}), embedding models (GTR-base~\cite{ni2022large} and Contriever~\cite{izacard2022unsupervised}), and LLMs (Llama-2~\cite{touvron2023llama} in both the 7B and 13B variants, Vicuna~\cite{zheng2024judging} in both the 7B and 13B variants, and Mistral~\cite{jiang2023mistral} in the 7B variant).
-We also evaluate their transferability and sensitivity to context size.
-We then demonstrate that existing LLM safety metrics such as~\cite{wang2024decodingtrust} do not measure vulnerability to jamming attacks.
-Neither adversarial robustness, nor overall trustworthiness imply that an LLM resists jamming.
+We show that existing LLM safety metrics such as~\cite{wang2024decodingtrust} do not measure vulnerability to jamming attacks.
 In fact, higher safety scores are correlated with higher vulnerability to jamming.
 This should not be surprising since jamming attacks exploit (among other things) the target LLM's propensity to not answer ``unsafe'' queries.